LibCrowds/docs/docs/site/results.md

 ## Analysing empty results

-By default, results are generated with no content.
-It is only when the results analysis process runs that all associated contributions are checked and the results updated accordingly.
-If migrating from an old version of the software, or if the backend server has failed at a critical moment, you may end up with results for which the analysis process was not completed.
+Once a task is complete, it is only when the results analysis process runs that all associated contributions are checked and the final result annotations generated.
+If you are migrating from an old version of the software, or if the backend server has failed at a critical moment, you may end up with results for which the analysis process was not completed.

-To trigger the analysis process for all empty results, click the **Analyse Empty** button alongside the relevant collection.
+To trigger the analysis process for all unanalysed results, click the **Analyse Empty** button.
+This function will not destroy any current Annotations.
+It will only process the results to which no Annotations are currently linked.

 ## Analysing all results

-There may occasions where you want to trigger the analysis process for all results associated with a collection.
-For instance, if you are migrating all of your data to a new annotation server.
+There may be occasions where you want to trigger the analysis process to be re-run for all results associated with a collection.
+For instance, if you need to migrate all of your data to a new annotation server and do not need to maintain the current Annotation IDs for any reason.

-To trigger the analysis process for all results, click the **Analyse All** button alongside the relevant collection.
+To trigger the analysis process for all results, click the **Analyse All** button.

+!!! warning "WARNING"

+    This function is destructive, it will destroy all current Annotations and recreate them with new IDs.
+If for any reason you need to refer back to the current Annotations by ID then this function should not be run.

 ## Downloading results